GitBucket: The Lightweight, Self-Hosted GitHub Clone

 Q: Is GitBucket suitable for large teams?

 A: GitBucket is best suited for individuals or small to medium-sized teams.
-Large teams may find its feature set limited compared to GitLab or GitHub Enterprise, especially for advanced DevOps needs.
+Large teams may find its feature set limited compared to GitLab or GitHub Enterprise, especially for advanced DevOps needs — though recent additions like enhanced branch protection (2025) have made it somewhat more viable for teams with stricter governance requirements.

 Q: How can I contribute to GitBucket?